Five family adventures to have without leaving home

 1. Climb a mountain

-‘Find a narrative, or a reason behind your adventure,’ says Southworth.
+‘Find a narrative, or a reason behind your adventure,’ says Rory.
 ‘It might be a well-known hill or mountain climb that you can simulate on your stairs, or a hike you can replicate in your home or garden.
 Get friends to join you on your virtual journey – you can share your progress through group messages and video calling.’

 Then think little and often.
-‘Set a timer to go off every half an hour,’ Thomas suggests.
+‘Set a timer to go off every half an hour,’ Iwan suggests.
 ‘Whenever it goes off, walk around the living room 10 times, or up and down the stairs 10 times.
 Whatever you have, use it.’

 Try using a fitness tracker to track your progress – you might be surprised by how far you get.

 When was the last time you really explored your home or outdoor space?
 ‘Obstacle courses, treasure hunts, old fashioned hide-and-seek games – there’s so much you can do in your home or garden,’ says Iwan.
 ‘Find something that stimulates the mind as well as the body.
 Have a family sports day or set up a fun little obstacle course.’

 A treasure or scavenger hunt is a great way to get everyone moving, and works just as well indoors as it does in the garden.
 Go all out with cryptic clues, or keep it simple with a list of household objects to collect, perhaps something red, something that starts with the letter ‘B’, something taller than you, or something that makes a sound.